rudderlabs/rudderstack-docs/destinations/kochava.md

 ## Screen

 The `screen` method allows you to record whenever a user sees the mobile screen, along with any associated optional properties.
-This call is similar to the `page` call, but is exclusive to your mobile device.
+This call is similar to the `page` call, but exclusive to your mobile device.

 A sample `screen` call looks like the following code snippet: